will093/will093.github.io/about.md

 ### Easy Recorder app

-[Easy Recorder](https://easy-recorder.herokuapp.com) is small voice recorder app that I built using Angular and Ionic.
-It works using the browser Web Audio API and runs as a web app and PWA.
+[Easy Recorder](https://easy-recorder.herokuapp.com) is voice recorder app that I built using Angular and Ionic.
+It runs as a web app and PWA.

+You can check out the code [here](https://github.com/will093/easy-recorder).

 {:.project-gallery}
 [